 Twilio started updating the Helper Libraries to an improved platform starting mid-2016, and that work is now completed.
 This has resulted in a much improved experience for developers and how they build with Twilio.
-A gradual roll-out will be done to ensure we have supporting documentation for the new libraries.
-The legacy Helper Libraries will get sunsetted in the timeframe outlined below.
+The legacy Helper Libraries have been sunsetted in the timeframe outlined below.

-The scheduling for each language is as follows:
+The announcements, docs and guides for each language are as follows:

 |Language||Go Live Month||Documentation|

 |Java||October 2016||Docs, Migration Guide, Blog Post|

 |C#||February 2017||Docs, Migration Guide, Blog Post|